-Real estate agents and sellers don’t want to waste their time, and don’t want to miss selling the property because they are working with an unqualified buyer.
-So, many agents and sellers only work with qualified buyers who have been pre-approved for a mortgage.
+Real estate agents and sellers don’t want to waste their time and don’t want to miss the opportunity to sell the property because they are working with an unqualified buyer.
+So, many agents and sellers only work with qualified buyers pre-approved for a mortgage.

-Some of the top reasons for being pre-approved for a mortgage before working with a real estate agent include:
+Some of the top reasons for being pre-approved for a mortgage before working with a real estate agent include the following:

 - Know how much you can afford to pay for a home: When you are pre-approved for a mortgage, you learn how much you can borrow to buy a home.
 You also have a good idea of the expenses involved, such as the down payment you will need and the closing costs.
 So, once you have been pre-approved for a mortgage, you have a very good idea of how much you can afford to pay for a home.

 - Smoother, faster process: Buyers who are pre-approved for a mortgage typically have fewer problems negotiating and closing on a home because they have already done a great deal of the work toward getting a mortgage.
-Therefore, the entire process of finding, buying, and closing on a home is much smoother and faster, compared to a buyer who is not pre-approved.
+Therefore, the entire process of finding, buying, and closing on a home is much smoother and faster than with a buyer who is not pre-approved.

 When Does a Mortgage Pre-Approval Not Matter?

-Getting pre-approved for a mortgage does not matter if you are paying cash for a home.
+Getting pre-approved for a mortgage does not matter if you pay cash for a home.